47degrees/sonatype-secrets/README.md

 ## What secrets are available?

-Right now, the only available secrets are those needed for a Scala release through [`sbt-ci-release`](https://github.com/olafurpg/sbt-ci-release#travis):
+Right now, the only available secrets are those needed for a Scala release through [`sbt-ci-release`](https://github.com/olafurpg/sbt-ci-release#travis), and those to create automated PRs (update docs files, changelog, etc.):

 ![](secrets.png)

+## Configuration Matrix

+Additionally, apart from the secrets, we are propagating some boolean settings to be able to centralize the Github actions that are optionally going to run in every repository.
+Depending on where they are used, if they are present in the repository, the action will run.
+These are:

+- `REQUIRES_JEKYLL_CI`: some projects, like sbt-microsites requires jekyll installed to be able to run the tests.
+- `REQUIRES_PUBLISH_MICROSITE`: if specified, in every release, the microsite will be published.

 ## How to add a new secret?